KrasnitzLab/sgains/README.md

 use with `sgains` pipeline.
 To this end you need to use:

     ```
-    conda create -n sgains
+    conda create -n sgains3
-    source activate sgains
+    source activate sgains3
     ```

-* After creating `sgains` environment you need to add *bioconda* and *r* channels:
+* After creating `sgains3` environment you need to add *bioconda* and *r* channels:

     ```
     conda config --add channels bioconda
     conda config --add channels r
     ```

-* Now you have to insall additional packages required by `sgains` tool:
+* Now you have to insall additional packages required by `sgains.py` tool:
     ```
     conda install bowtie
     conda install samtools bcftools trimmomatic biopython pysam fastqc